PyCoder63/JSON-file-and-Schema-with-Python/README.md

 3. Activate the virtual environment "myvenv".
 To activate, for windows: .\myvenv\Scripts\activate for Linux: source myvenv/bin/activate
+4 Install json and jsonschema modules
-4. Load the main.py file and run the program
+4. Load the main.py and run the program

 ------Files in the directory-----------------
 1. .vscode
-2. myvenv
+2. myvenv(virtual environment)
 3. main.py
 4. schema.json
 5. similar data.json